-The advantage to writing checkpoints periodically is that recovery time is much reduced.
-See recovery for more information about the recovery process.
+The advantage of writing checkpoints periodically is that recovery time is much reduced.

 The captured checkpoints include managed state for stateful operators, as well as engine-specific execution information including stream offsets for data sources that support replay.

-The configured checkpoint directory should be persistent.
+Make the configured checkpoint directory persistent.
 That is, if the container restarts, the configured checkpoint directory should remain intact so that new checkpoints can be read during recovery.
 This could be a Docker volume mount or a Persistent Volume within Kubernetes.

-Once written down, checkpoint progress is asynchronously committed to the Worker's Controller who keeps track of progress information for the pipeline as a whole.
+Once written down, checkpoint progress is asynchronously committed to the Worker’s Controller, which keeps track of progress information for the pipeline as a whole.
 The Controller also checkpoints the progress information it receives on its own configurable checkpoint interval

 This could be desirable if there are external means of recovery, such as replaying a tickerplant’s logs from beginning.

 When running within Docker, containers can be configured to recover upon failure:

 controller: image: registry.dl.kx.com/kxi-sp-controller:1.1.0 deploy: restart_policy: condition: on-failure # ... worker: image: registry.dl.kx.com/kxi-sp-worker:1.1.0 deploy: restart_policy: condition: on-failure # ...